 Eye drops can briefly cause blurred vision.
 Avoid driving or operating machinery straight after using eye drops.

-Usually, neither chloramphenicol nor fusidic acid cause side effects, although they can cause a slight stinging or burning sensation in your eye.
+Chloramphenicol and fusidic acid can also cause some other side effects, such as a slight stinging or burning sensation in your eye.
 This feeling should not last long.

 If you still have symptoms after two weeks, it is very important to go back to your GP.
 Also contact your GP immediately if you experience any of the following symptoms: